owaismohsin001/Sunlight-lang/README.md

 This functional progamming language compiles to lua, it has thge philosophy of being structured.
 Structured doesn't nessacarily mean typed, but every piece of data must have some structure to it.
-This is we put utmost focus of our language on structs which allow data to be organized in a very flexible way.
+This is where we put utmost focus of our language on structs as it allow data to be organized in a very flexible way.

 # Data structues
 This language has a few data structures and has tools for you to create whatever else you desire using them as the base.
 Following are the built-in data structures, this language offers